openshift/nbde-tang-server/CONTRIBUTING.md

 # Contributing

-If you would like to contribute code to the tang-operator project, you can do so through GitHub by forking the repository and sending a Pull Request.
+If you would like to contribute code to the nbde-tang-server project, you can do so through GitHub by forking the repository and sending a Pull Request.

 When submitting Golang code, please make every effort to follow existing conventions